alecbcs/container-nextcloud-suite/README.md

 6. Replace the `[##REPLACE ME WITH A RANDOMLY GENERATED PASSWORD##]` values in `docker-compose.yml` and `db.env`

-7. Run the command `docker-compose -d --remove-orphans --build` to build your nextcloud machine for the first time.
+7. Run the command `docker-compose up -d --remove-orphans --build` to build your nextcloud machine for the first time.

 8. Wait for a minute and then navagate to your `mynextcloud.example.com` to check that every is up and running. **If you are planning on using object storage do NOT create the admin account yet!**